facebookresearch/personal-timeline/README.md

 1. Install Docker Desktop from [this link](https://docs.docker.com/desktop/).

-2. Follow install steps and Start the Desktop app.
+2. Follow install steps and use the Desktop app to start the docker engine.

 3. Create a new directory under your home folder (this is where all your personal-data will be downloaded)
     ```$ mkdir ~/personal-data```